 To find out what a standardized extract is, read the Tongkat Facts page HERE.

-If the extract you are purchasing is standardized to an active constituent that is only found in that plant you are purchasing, such as eurycomanone, or has been tested after extraction to ensure it contains it, then the chances are it is genuine.
+If the extract you are purchasing is standardized to an active constituent that is only found in that plant you are purchasing, such as eurycomanone in the case of Tongkat, or has been tested after extraction to ensure it contains it, then the chances are it is genuine.

 2.4% Eurycomanone is ideal for Tongkat Ali, since there are over 90 active constituents within the plant and going any higher would require the percentage of these to be lowered more than is needed and remove some of the plants efficacy.

-In the case of Tongkat Ali, make sure the extract is very bitter, because real Tongkat that is effective and contains eurycomanone and other Quassinoids will be incredibly bitter.
+In the case of Tongkat Ali, make sure the extract is incredibly bitter, because real Tongkat that is effective and contains eurycomanone and other quassinoids will be incredibly bitter.
 Just one 400mg capsule can make a liter of water taste so bad you may want to throw up!
-Quassinoids are one of the most bitter substances on earth, you simply can't disguise the taste.
+Quassinoids are very bitter as discussed HERE, possibly one of the most bitter substances I have ever tasted, you simply can't disguise the taste.
 Of course other herbs such as Tribulus are also very bitter, so being bitter alone does not guarantee it is real, but not being bitter does mean it's fake.

 The most common tactic used by a seller of a fake product is to show you an FDA registration number or The Health Ministry of Malaysia registration number or similar, or to display them in a prominent place on their site as if they actually mean something.
 Neither is recognized by the actual FDA or Malaysian Health Ministry as proof of a genuine product.